How are Business Rates calculated?

 The rateable value of each non-domestic property is fixed by an independent valuation officer from the Valuation Office Agency (VOA).

-All non-domestic properties are revalued every five years.
+Since 1990 all non-domestic properties have been revalued every five years, with the current valuation having been effective from 01 April 2010.
 Five yearly revaluations make sure each ratepayer pays their fair contribution and no more, by ensuring that the share of the national rates bill paid by any one ratepayer reflects changes over time in the value of their property relative to others.
-The most recent valuation took effect from 1 April 2010.
+The next revaluation that was due to have been from 01 April 2015 has now been postponed until 01 April 2017.

 The rateable value of a property broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 For the 2010 revaluation this date was set as 1 April 2008.